jhpyle/docassemble/_docs/config.md

 The country is primarily relevant for interpreting telephone numbers.

+## <a name="os locale"></a>os locale

+If you are using [Docker], the `os locale` directive will set the default operating system locale.

+{% highlight yaml %}
+os locale: en_US.UTF-8 UTF-8
+{% endhighlight %}

+## <a name="other os locales"></a>other os locales

+If your interviews use locale and language settings that your operating system does not support, you will get an error.

+On [Docker], you can enable locales other than the [`os locale`] in the operating system by providing a list of locales to the `other os locales` directive:

+{% highlight yaml %}
+other os locales:
+  - en_GB.UTF-8 UTF-8
+  - es_MX.UTF-8 UTF-8
+{% endhighlight %}

 ## <a name="default_admin_account"></a>default_admin_account

 These settings are only used by the setup script [`create_tables.py`] in